JonathanPerkins/agile2stl/README.md

 This is a little project, inspired by Greg Jackson of Octopus Energy who challenged the community to produce a 3D printed visualisation of historical Octopus Agile electricity tariff prices.

-There are two Python 3 scripts here, one fetches teh required pricing data from the Octopus APIs and writes it to a CSV formatted file.
+There are two Python 3 scripts here, one fetches the required pricing data from the Octopus APIs and writes it to a CSV formatted file.
 The other script reads this CSV pricing file and builds a 3D model, writing the output in STL format ready for slicing for a 3D printer.

+For either script, the options '-h' or '--help' will show the command line options help.

 ## Fetching the Agile data